bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-mvct-02.md

-that is what the syntax of calling `.property()` on the function does - the function is now marked as a property, and thus can be referred to as a property int he template, which is a great example of ???[command-query separation]().
+that is what the syntax of calling `.property()` on the function does - the function is now marked as a property, and thus can be referred to as a property int he template, which is a great example of [the uniform access principle](http://en.wikipedia.org/wiki/Uniform_access_principle).
 If this call to property `.property()` contains any arguments, EmberJs knows that that property should be recomputed whenever those other properties are changed, and thus is a computed property.

-TODO it isn't command query separattion, but a parallel concept

 This way of defining computed properties is a lot more succinct, than using `$watch` on AngularJs controller scope;